Larawiz/docs/docs/model-properties/seeders.md

 # Seeders

-[Seeders](https://laravel.com/docs/seeding) are conveniently created automatically for the model if their [Factory is enabled](factories.md#no-model-factory), otherwise they won't be created.
+Model [Seeders](https://laravel.com/docs/seeding) are conveniently created when the model [Factory is enabled](factories.md#no-model-factory).
+If the factory has been disabled, they won't be included.

-Larawiz will register the seeders in your `database/seeds/DatabaseSeeder.php` in the order these appear in your blueprint, so you won't have to register them manually.
+For starters, Larawiz registers the seeders in your `database/seeds/DatabaseSeeder.php` file, in the order these appear in your blueprint, so you don't have to.

 ```php
 // database/factories/DatabaseSeeder.php